 How can a patient access medical records on myGP app?

-For practices with the clinical system of Emis or TPP/SystmOne, patient’s will have the option of viewing their medical recorded via the myGP app.
+For practices with the clinical system of Emis or TPP/SystmOne, patients will have the option of viewing their medical records via the myGP app.

 If a patient has registered with myGP using their NHS Online Credentials, this feature will already be unlocked.

 When the patient opens the Medical Records feature for the first time, they will be presented with a consent page, which the user has to accept in order to access their medical records.

 The purpose of this page is to make the patients aware, that the records will be limited in detail and whatever is shown, reflects what has been added to the patient’s records on your practice’s clinical system.